jonny-wg2/website3.0/src/pages/jobs/infrastructure-engineer.md

 - Likes to learn about new technologies and acquire new skills
 - Holds yourself and others to a high bar when working with production
 - Is able to design and write high quality code and configuration in a relevant  language (e.g. Golang, Terraform).
-## Who you'll work with

-- Is this a good idea?
-Who should be here?

 ## What's it like to work at Working Group Two?